Kamenow/notes-app/README.md

 I only use `controllers` and `services`, and don't use a `repository` because `sequelizer` simplifies queries enough in my opinion.

-If there is any issue with running the app feel free to message/call me Didn't have time for tests.
+If there is any issue with running the app feel free to message/call me.
+Didn't have time for tests.
 I wish I added an object mapper middleware but was afraid it was gonna cause issues and slow me down.